tjgalvin/wsclean/doc/source/installation.rst

 On Red Hat
 ----------

-The following document lists some instructions that can be helpful for instaling WSClean on Red Hat: [Installing WSClean on rhel 7.6](Installation instructions RHEL 7.6) (Thanks to Leonardo Saavedra from NRAO).
+The following document lists some instructions that can be helpful for instaling WSClean on Red Hat and CentOS: :doc:`Installing WSClean on Red Hat and CentOS <installation-rhel>`.

 Linking errors
 --------------